 Phototherapy (UVB or PUVA), using either UVB or UVA rays administered by a special foot/hand light box, may be recommended if this treatment option is available locally to you.
-Assessment and treatment (2-3 times a week) would usually take place in a dermatology department.
-In some areas of the UK you may be loaned a light box so you can administer your treatment at home, although you will continue to be monitored by the dermatology department.
-Prior to treatment, your feet or hands might be coated in a light-sensitising solution called psoralen (the ‘P’ in PUVA).
-Phototherapy treatment usually continues for a few months until the pompholyx eczema has resolved.
+Assessment and treatment (2-3 times a week) usually takes place in a dermatology department.
+In some areas of the UK, you may be loaned a light box so you can administer your treatment at home, although you will continue to be monitored by the dermatology department.
+Phototherapy treatment is usually carried out for 12-16 weeks.

 Occasionally, for very severe outbreaks of pompholyx eczema, a short course of oral steroid tablets is prescribed.

-- Use lukewarm water for washing as very hot or cold water may irritate.
-Remember to use an emollient as a soap substitute, and avoid soap.
+• Use lukewarm water for washing as very hot or cold water may irritate the skin.
+Remember to use an emollient as a soap substitute.

-- Try to avoid direct contact with any detergents or cleansing agents, using cotton-lined gloves rather than rubber or plastic gloves alone.
-Be very careful about detergents etc. when doing any jobs in the home.
-When shampooing your hair, always wear cotton-lined gloves as above.
+• Try to avoid direct contact with detergents and cleansing agents.
+Wear 100% cotton gloves under rubber or plastic gloves when carrying out household tasks.
+When shampooing your hair, wear cotton gloves under waterproof gloves, as above.
 If possible, when the pompholyx is active, ask someone else to do the shampooing for you – and the housework, too!

-- If itchiness is interfering with sleep, sedating antihistamines may be helpful at night (but will cause unwelcome drowsiness if taken during the day).
-Remember, antihistamines in eczema aid sleep rather than actively treat itchiness.
+• If itchiness is interfering with sleep, sedating antihistamines may be helpful at night (but will cause unwelcome drowsiness if taken during the day).
+Remember, antihistamines in eczema aid sleep rather than actively treat itch.

-- Tights, stockings, socks and gloves should be 100% cotton or silk if possible, as synthetic fabrics such as nylon are less absorbent than cotton and do not generally allow the skin to ‘breathe’ in the same way.
+• Socks, tights and gloves should be made from cotton, bamboo or silk (as close to 100% of these different materials as possible), as synthetic materials such as nylon are less absorbent and do not generally allow the skin to ‘breathe’ in the same way.

-- Bandaging or wrapping the feet or hands can help to protect the skin.
-Alternatively, cotton or silk gloves or socks can be worn.
+• Bandaging or wrapping the hands and/or feet can help protect the skin.
+Alternatively, cotton, bamboo or silk gloves or socks can be worn.
 Covering the skin can bring some relief as well as ensuring that creams and ointments are given the maximum opportunity for absorption.
-If paste bandages or wet wraps are used, you should discuss with a healthcare professional their suitability, application technique and how to use them with creams and ointments.
-Any weeping blisters, however, should be covered with a non-stick dressing, to prevent tearing the blister roof.
+If paste bandages or wet wraps are used, you should consult a healthcare professional about their suitability, how to put them on, and how to use them with creams and ointments.
+Any weeping blisters should be covered with a non-stick dressing, to prevent tearing the blister roof.

-- If you have painful cracks and fissures post-blister stage, Extra Thin Duoderm is a helpful hydrocolloid dressing that you can cut to shape and put on cracks and fissures.
-However, you should speak to your healthcare professional before using Duoderm on an area you are treating with topical steroids, because when you closely cover skin that is being treated by a topical steroid, this will make the topical steroid more potent.
+• If you have painful cracks post-blister stage, Extra Thin Duoderm is a helpful hydrocolloid dressing that you can cut to shape and put on cracks.
+It can be left in place undisturbed for a few days.
+Speak to a healthcare professional before using Duoderm on an area you are treating with topical steroids, because when you closely cover skin that is being treated by a topical steroid, this will make the topical steroid more potent.

-- Footwear should be kept dry and permeable to the air.
-Avoid plastic or rubber shoes, trainers and any other type of footwear likely to cause sweating – leather linings are preferable to synthetic.
+• Footwear should be kept dry and permeable to the air.
+Avoid plastic or rubber shoes, or any other type of footwear likely to cause sweating.
+Light shoes with cotton linings are preferable to shoes with synthetic linings.